 I’m always wary of self-proclaimed art experts because they all bring along their own baggage.
-Yet people listen to their opinions.
+Yet people listen to their opinions as factual.

-I remember taking my art to an open exhibition where an eminent member of a prestigious London Society was on hand to pontificate on any art brought in by the hoi polloi.
+I remember taking my art to an open exhibition where an eminent member of a prestigious London Society was on hand to pontificate on any artistic work brought in by the public.

 I turned up and straight off the bat, he suggested in his patronizing presumptive way that I should refrain from copying my work out of books.
 I was somewhat taken aback.
 My artwork was 100% my own but he was so loaded with his own preconceived ideas and prejudices, he couldn’t see beyond them.

-To cut a long story short, I looked at his work and realized that his draftsmanship was inferior to many of his peers in the society and my work may have represented something beyond his skillset.
+To cut a long story short, I looked at his work and realized that his draftsmanship was inferior to many of his peers and my artwork may have represented something beyond his skill set.
 His reaction displayed his own insecurities.

-Far from being an expert, he was reactionary.
-As subjective as the rest of us and his opinion was about as useful as a one-legged man in an arse-kicking competition.
+Far from being an expert, he was a reactionary, and as emotionally subjective as the rest of us and his opinion was important only because he was a gatekeeper for submissions to join the society.

 So is there any point in an expert opinion?
 I can think of a few areas where we can bow to art expertise.